JGCRI/pygcam/docs/source/mcs/parameters.rst

     </Parameter>
   </InputFile>

-The sub-command :ref:`gensim <gensim-label>` ignores the query, and simply draws values from the designated distributions for all defined parameters, and saves these to a CSV file.
+The sub-command :ref:`gensim <gensim>` ignores the query, and simply draws values from the designated distributions for all defined parameters, and saves these to a CSV file.
 Using a CSV file as an intermediate representation allows any plugin (or manual process) to generate the data used to generate the actual input XML files.